MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/cloud-create.md

 ---

-# Scenario: Create a private cloud
+# Create a VMM private cloud

-This article provides instructions for creating a private cloud in System Center - Virtual Machine Manager (VMM).
+This article provides instructions for creating a private cloud in System Center Virtual Machine Manager (VMM).

 You can create a private cloud from a host group or from a VMware resource pool.
 Host groups can contain a single host type or a mix of Hyper-V and VMware ESX hosts.